SmritiChawla/Precily/README.md

    Fig 5a.
 This folder contains script and data used for training AutoML models.

    Fig 5b.
-This folder contains predictions on the TCGA test dataset using the best AutoML model and code for computing survival on these predictions.
+This folder contains predictions obtained on the TCGA test dataset using the best AutoML model and code for computing survival based on these predictions.

    Fig 5d-f.
-This folder contains codes for evaluating our model using the external Wagle, Nikhil, et al. dataset.
+This folder contains codes for evaluating TCGA model using the external Wagle, Nikhil, et al. dataset.

 * Supplementary directory contains codes for reproducing supplementary figures.